 Routine and Surgical Extractions

-Dr. Cohen’s goal during a tooth extraction remains to take the tooth out with as little damage and trauma to the gums and surrounding area as possible.
-Extractions can be done in two ways, namely routine extractions and surgical extractions.
+Dr. Cohen’s goal during a tooth extraction is to take the tooth out with as little damage and trauma to the gums and surrounding area as possible.
+There are two types of extractions that are done, namely routine extractions and surgical extractions.

-Routine extractions remove teeth by moving the tooth around until the ligament holding the tooth into the mouth releases.
+Routine extractions remove teeth by moving the tooth around until the ligament holding the tooth in the jaw releases.
 Once the ligament releases, the tooth comes out in one piece.
 If a tooth only has one root it can be extracted by performing a routine extraction.

 If a tooth needs to be removed by taking out a small piece of bone or a larger tooth needs to be cut into pieces before it comes out, the tooth is removed by surgical extraction.
 Surgical extractions of teeth need to be done when:

-After a surgical tooth extraction, medication may be placed in the surgical area and a stitch or two may be needed to close the surgical field.
+After a surgical tooth extraction, medication may be placed in the surgical area and a stitch or two may be placed to close the surgical field.